 To learn about other herbs your bees will love, click here!

 We offer many of these herb seeds to help get your garden growing...

-This post comes to us from Kori, our Public and Media Relations Coordinator!
-A West Coast native, Kori is a seasoned nonprofit activist and community organizer.
+A West Coast native, Kori is a seasoned nonprofit activist and community organizer and a blog contributor at Mountain Rose Herbs.
 Having launched six adult kids, she spends her free time in her burgeoning organic and very urban “farm”—taming Heritage chickens, building top-bar beehives from reclaimed materials, baking, brewing, and preserving.